darrylwest/priority-job-queue/README.md

 ## Use

-It is probably best to look at the examples below to see how the queue can be used.
-The basics are 1) create a job, 2) add to the queue, 3) let the queue run it.
+The best way to see how the queue/job model work is to look at the examples below.
+The basics are

+1. create the queue and start clock `queue.startRealTimeTicker()`.
+2. create a job with `new JobModel()` or `queue.createJob()`
+3. assign a runnable function `job.fn = function(opts, callback) {};`
+4. add to the queue `queue.add( job )`
+5. let the queue run it.

 If you add a job with a low or normal priority, then other jobs with a higher priority or older jobs with the same priority will run first.

 The job runner is based on a real-time tick that evaluates queued jobs to select the highest priority then run it.
 The next tick repeats this process by first checking to see that there are no running jobs.